Heart Valve Problems

 Some heart valve problems are present at birth.
 Others can be caused by:

-• The normal wear and tear of aging.
+• Normal wear and tear from aging

-• Rheumatic heart disease caused by rheumatic fever.
+• Rheumatic heart disease caused by rheumatic fever

-• Buildup of calcium or fat deposits on heart valves.
+• Buildup of calcium or fat deposits on heart valves

-Last Updated February 2023
+Last Updated May 2026

 Back To Top